 Wherefore then this dismal forest doth thy fairy face adorn,

 Who art thou and whence descended, nymph or maid or goddess-born?

 VI - RAVAN'S WOOING

-"Listen, Brahman!" answered Sita,--unsuspecting in her mind
+"Listen, Brahman!" answered Sita,--unsuspecting in

 That she saw a base betrayer in a hermit seeming kind,--